sarvan24/interfiling.github.io/README.md

 - Complete medical and get sealed I-693 Medical Reports signed by the Civil Surgeon
   - You need to send reports within 60 days to USCIS if you are filing with I-485.
   - If you already filed I-485 then you can send within 2 year, 60 days rule don't apply here.
 See USCIS table on [this page](https://www.uscis.gov/policy-manual/volume-8-part-b-chapter-4).
 Also see [this video](https://www.youtube.com/watch?v=l0CIiX11Qrw) by immigration attorney Reddy.
+  - Try to get two sealed I-693 Medical Reports signed by the Civil Surgeon, they may charge you some fees.
+One you can use for interfiling and other you can use in case if you get RFE.
 - Attach below required documents
 - Send packet to USCIS.
   - Use single packet for primary and derivative.